abbadon1334/abbadon1334/README.md

 - Blazor
 - PWA

-### 🔭 Working:
+### 🔭 Achievements:
+- Web Remote Control of IoT devices.
-- Monitoring of energy savings.
+- Web Remote Monitoring of energy savings.
+- Remote assistance via IOT mounted on hydraulic pumps.
 - Production forecast of photovoltaic systems based on the place of installation based on historical NASA meteorological values.
-- Remote assistance via IOT mounted on hydraulic pumps.
-- Management of online/offline flows of GDO logistics
+- Online/offline management of GDO logistics flows.

 ### :+1: Collaborations:
 IOT - UI & Realtime communication with devices of a truly innovative low voltage LED lighting system ([2wires.it](https://2wires.it)) which is mainly used on yachts and home automation